There are instructions for other platforms linked from the get the code page.

-See Debugging Chromium on Android for more on debugging, including how to debug Java code.
+See Android Debugging Instructions for more on debugging, including how to debug Java code.

 GN's “incremental install” uses reflection and side-loading to speed up the edit & deploy cycle (normally < 10 seconds).
 The initial launch of the apk will be a little slower since updated dex files are installed manually.

 is_component_build = truein your GN args

 _incrementaltargets defined (e.g.

 chrome_public_apk_incremental) except for Webview and Monochrome

 Here's an example:

 ninja -C out/Default chrome_public_apk_incremental out/Default/bin/install_chrome_public_apk_incremental -v

 For gunit tests (note that run_*_incremental automatically add --fast-local-dev when calling test_runner.py):